AccessibilityRG/HelsinkiRegionTravelTimeMatrix2018/codes/MetropAccess-Reititin/README.md

 Before you can use the tool, you need to build the routing graph for MetropAccess-Reititin by running a specific [graph builder tool](https://github.com/AccessibilityRG/MetropAccess-Reititin/tree/master/kalkati/build) with the given OpenStreetMap and Kalkati.net data.

+**Kalkati-data used for producing the dataset

+To produce the Helsinki Region Travel Time Matrix dataset for year 2018, we used the Kalkati and OSM data that are stored inside the [data/kalkati_2018_Jan-Feb.tgz](data/kalkati_2018_Jan-Feb.tgz).

 **Pre-built Kalkati-datasets**

 For convenience, we have pre-built graph-files that you can use for routing with MetropAccess-Reititin.
 They can be found from: